WBSSC scam: ED finds Partha Chatterjee's 'BLACK DAIRY' with explosive details

 Trending Photos

-KOLKATA: The Enforcement Directorate (ED), which is probing the West Bengal School Service Commission (SSC) scam, has now found a black diary belonging to Minister Partha Chatterjee which contains explosive details regarding the money used for bribe and the names of receivers.
+KOLKATA: The Enforcement Directorate (ED), which is probing the West Bengal School Service Commission (SSC) scam, has now found a black diary belonging to Minister Partha Chatterjee which reportedly contains explosive details regarding the money used for giving bribes and the names of receivers.

 According to ED sources, 40 pages of the diary are full of details pertaining to the "illegal appointment of teachers against bribes".
 The ED believes that the entries in that diary hold key to convicting West Bengal Minister Partha Chatterjee and his close aide Arpita Mukherjee in the alleged recruitment scheme.